connectrpc/connect-python/docs/development.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run the full test suite: `just all`
+4. Run the full test suite: `uv run just all`
 5. Submit a pull request

 ### Pull Request Guidelines